- Computational Social Science

 - Technology and Equity

-Additionally, candidates must hold or receive a Ph.D. or equivalent degree by August 2019.
+Candidates must hold a Ph.D. or equivalent degree by August, 2021.
 Assistant Professor candidates must demonstrate the potential to achieve excellence in research and teaching at both the graduate and undergraduate levels.
-More senior candidates must have an established record of outstanding research and excellent teaching at both the graduate and undergraduate levels; salary and rank will be commensurate with qualifications and experience.
-Experienced applicants may merit a tenured Associate Professor or Professor position, depending on their qualifications.
+More senior candidates must have an established record of outstanding research and excellent teaching at both the graduate and undergraduate levels; salary, rank, and tenure status will be commensurate with qualifications and experience.

 Candidates should submit a cover letter, curriculum vitae (CV), and research and teaching statements.
 The letter, CV, or research statement should identify a small set of their most significant pieces of work.
 Candidates should also submit a statement of diversity, equity, and inclusion, as diversity and inclusion are a key part of Cornell University’s heritage, and we are a recognized employer and educator valuing AA/EEO, protected veterans, and individuals with disabilities.
 Fostering an inclusive environment is also a core value of IS and CIS.
 In line with Cornell’s historical commitment to educating “…any person…in any study…”, we seek candidates who will create a climate that helps attract and is inclusive of all students, including students from historically underrepresented groups and students who have overcome personal challenges.
 The statement of contribution to diversity, equity and inclusion is an opportunity for candidates to describe how their research, teaching, and/or service will contribute to a diverse, inclusive climate.
 See https://facultydevelopment.cornell.edu/department-resources/recruitment/contribution-to-diversity/ for more information, including suggestions for elements we look for in such statements, as well as https://cis.cornell.edu/diversity for information about related CIS activities and resources.